-Muirfield Golf Club: Scottish Course Votes To Admit Women Members
+Muirfield Golf Club: Scottish Course Votes to Admit Women Members

 In 1997, Tiger Woods stunned the golfing world by storming to victory in the year’s first major at the golf club in Augusta, Georgia.
 As a black golfer, his victory was a focal point for people far beyond golf’s privileged few.
 The first African-America had only been admitted for golf club membership in 1990, and the first black golfer only played the golf course in 1975.

 His victory “finished what other people had started“, according to the New York Times.
-That one of the first two women members of the Augusta National golf club in 2012 was Condoleeza Rice, the black former U.S. Secretary of State, is nothing short of momentous.
+That one of the first two women members of the Augusta National golf club in 2012 was Condoleeza Rice, the black former US Secretary of State, is nothing short of momentous.

 While a welcome step, whether Muirfield golf club’s step towards equality is something to be celebrated is a mute point.